ME-ICA/tedana/.github/ISSUE_TEMPLATE/issue_template.md

 <!--
 This is a suggested issue template for tedana.

-If there is other information that would be helpful to include, please don not hesitate to add it!
+If there is other information that would be helpful to include, please do not hesitate to add it!

 Before submitting, please check to make sure that the issue is not already addressed; if there is a related issue, then please cross-reference it by #.
-If this is a usage question, please checkout NeuroStars here: https://neurostars.org/ and tag your topic with "multi-echo"
+If this is a usage question, please check out NeuroStars here: https://neurostars.org/ and tag your topic with "multi-echo"
 -->